sebr/bhyve-home-assistant/README.md

 ## Supported Entities

 - `sensor` for measuring battery levels of `sprinkler_timer` devices as well as the device on/off state (not to be confused with zone on/off switches)
-- `binary_sensor` for tracking rain/weather delays
-- `switch` for turning a zone on/off
+- `switch` for turning a zone on/off, enabling/disabling rain delays and toggling pre-configured programs

 ## Installation